impero-com/typebinder/README.md

 Translate your Rust structures into TypeScript.

 `typebinder` works as a library to integrate in your `build.rs` file, or as a CLI.
-A default CLI is available for you basic use-cases, `typebinder_cli`.
+A default CLI is available for your simple use-cases, `typebinder_cli`.

 Using `typebinder` will statically prevent desynchronizations between your front-end (provided that it runs on TypeScript) and your backend.